 A: Your pace (i.e. how quickly you a run a certain distance) will depend on a number of factors, including your age, gender and fitness levels.

-If you want to run your first half marathon in 2 hours or less, for example, you will need to work out a 2 hour half marathon pace.
+If you want to run your first half marathon in 2 hours or less, for example, you will need to run at a pace of roughly 9:10 minutes per mile.

 First half marathon tips: 11 things I wish I’d known before completing my first half marathon

-Now you know more about training for your first half marathon, here are 8 first half marathon tips.
+Now you know more about training for your first half marathon, here are 11 things I wish I’d known before running my first half marathon.

 #1 Slow down

-This is probably one of the most important first half marathon tips I learnt.
+This is probably one of the most important first half marathon tips, especially for beginner runners.

 I saw fellow runners sprint from the start line, so a part of me wanted to keep up with them.
 How wrong I was!

-If you struggle with slowing down your running, make sure you practice pacing during your training – more on that below.
+If you struggle to slow down your running pace, make sure you practice pacing during your training – more on that below.

 Related: 4 tips on how to slow yourself down when running